antoinesylvia/Texas_Heat_Raceway/FORMULAS_TEXAS_HEAT_RACEWAY.md

 # Part 2

-These additional calculations require a checkpoint gate prior to the finish gate!
+These additional calculations require a checkpoint gate prior to the finish gate and data from part 1.

 # Acceleration